fergald/docs/explainers/permissions-policy-deprecate-unload.md

 due to handlers that did not run.
-When `unload` handlers running depends on BFCache eligibility, and that in turns depends the activity of 3rd party subframes, compensating for this missing data is hard or impossible.
+When `unload` handlers running depends on BFCache eligibility, and that in turns depends the activity of 3rd party subframes, there could be significant bias in which data is missing.
-It may be that whether data is collected depends what actions the user took or which ad network's ads were shown.
+It may be that whether the data is collected depends what actions the user took or which ad network's ads were shown.
+This bias means that compensating for this missing data may be hard or impossible.

 ### Previous proposal